-For the purposes of this specification a held media stream is defined to be a negotiated (via the SIP SDP offeranswer procedures as defined in [RFC 3264]) unicast media stream between two parties where the offer-answer exchange between the parties results in a negotiated directionality attribute of inactive.
-Where one of the parties is a UE not conformant to this specification, the media attributes may be negotiated to a value other than inactive; this is discussed in Section 7.1.5.1.
+When the UE is making use of network signaling to indicate hold then a held media stream is defined to be a negotiated (via the SIP SDP offer-answer procedures as defined in [RFC 3264]) unicast media stream between two parties where the offer-answer exchange between the parties results in a negotiated directionality attribute of inactive.
+Where one of the parties is a UE not conformant to this specification, the media attributes may be negotiated to a value other than inactive.